etaaa/Golang-Ethereum-Personal-Sign/README.md

 ```

 ## Questions
-For any questions feel free to add and DM me on Discord (eta#1656).
+For any questions feel free to DM me on Discord (@itseta).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.